tdmalone/slackemon/README.md

         * users.profile:read
         * users:read
     1. At the top of the page, click the button to install the app to your team, giving it the permissions it asks for.
 Make a note of your OAuth Access Token.
-1. TODO: Add steps for installing custom Pokémon emoji
+1. TODO: Add steps for installing custom Pokémon emoji, including type emoji
 1. TODO: Add steps for setting up Slackémon config file
+1. TODO: Add steps for setting up cron

+## Future enhancements

+Coming soon!

 ## Acknowledgements

 Slackémon was first and foremost inspired by [Pokémon Go](http://www.pokemongo.com/).
-It borrows a few mechanics from Pokémon Go (mainly for simplicity), but as time goes on the aim is to be more truthful to the original Pokémon games wherever possible.
+It borrows a few mechanics from Pokémon Go (mainly for simplicity), but as time goes on the aim is to be more true to the original Pokémon games wherever possible.

-The idea of doing this on Slack came from rvinluan's [bot for having Pokemon battles in Slack](https://github.com/rvinluan/slack-pokemon).
+The idea of doing this on Slack came from Robert Vinluan's [bot for having Pokemon battles in Slack](https://github.com/rvinluan/slack-pokemon).
 Inspiration has also been gleaned from [Pokémon Showdown](http://pokemonshowdown.com/) - and I will no doubt be making use of their battle data to further expand the moves Slackémon Go can deal with!

 Thank you to those who have done the hard yards in bringing together Pokémon sprites, particularly [PokeCSS](https://github.com/metaunicorn/pokecss-media).